 Business Oregon grants

-Oregon has its own economic development agency, which is known as Business Oregon.
-Within this agency, there are numerous grant funds, including:
+Oregon has its own economic development agency, known as Business Oregon.
+Within this agency, there are numerous grant programs, including:

-- Community grants for infrastructure, health, and safety.
+- Community grants for infrastructure, health, and safety in rural Oregon communities.

 Application process: best practices and tips